Kenosha Pass Hikes We Love

 Kenosha Pass aspens are in full color late September through early October

-Below we share several trails around Kenosha Pass and then we suggest a great local place to hop to after your hike for local craft beers, wine, and food.
+Below we share several Kenosha Pass hikes and then we suggest a great local place to hop to after your hike for local craft beers, wine, and food.
 From the Aspen Peak Cellars Winery to the Hungry Moose Caboose, we’ve got something for all ages and groups.

 CoHH Tip: Visit Kenosha Pass and nearby hiking trails on a week day if you prefer less people on hiking trails and on the road.